Get discount glasses without insurance? Here’s how

 How to buy discount eyeglasses

-Once you’ve got a prescription and your pupillary distance from your eye doctor, it’s time to get your glasses.
+Once you’ve got a prescription and your pupillary distance from your eye doctor, it’s time to shop for glasses.

-The big question: Should you buy glasses online or get your glasses at your eye doctor or an optical shop near you?
+The big question: Should you buy glasses online or get your glasses through your eye doctor or at a retail optical shop near you?

 Each choice has pros and cons.